 Spot a Geisha in the streets of Kyoto.
 The best places to spot Geishas in Kyoto are Gion & Ponto- Cho between 4 pm-8 pm when they go on tea house appointments.
 Geishas are a dying art form.
 In the 1920s, there were about 80,000 Geisha in Japan.
 Today in Kyoto, there are only about 67 Maiko & 177 Geikos left.
 So what's a Geisha?
 Geishas are traditional Japanese females that act as hostesses.
 They are artists, and they're an enigma to the world.
 They spend all their lives perfecting the arts of dance, classical music, conversation, games & tea ceremony to entertain the world's elite.
 Some start training as early as three and become a professional by 15.
 They prefer to be called Geikos instead of Geishas.
 A Maiko is an apprentice of a Geiko (Geisha).
 Their Kimonos cost between $10,000-30,000 Dollars, and contrary to many beliefs, they are not prostitutes; the word Geisha means "art doer."

 8. Visit the Snow Monkeys

-Head on to the Japanese Alps and visit the snow monkey park in Jigokudani --in this park you'll find wild monkeys that during winter gather at an onsen ( hot spring ) near the onsen town Shibu Onsen, to relax, warm up and pick out each others flees.
-Talk about team work!
-These little fascinating creatures are super expressive and wild, so keep in mind that petting them is not a good idea.
-If felt threatened they can attack and become violent, so give them some space and take your pictures without disturbing them.
+Head on to the Japanese Alps and visit the snow monkey park in Jigokudani --in this park, you'll find wild monkeys during winter gathering at an onsen (hot spring) near the onsen town Shibu Onsen, to relax, warm up and pick out each others flees.
+Talk about teamwork!
+These fascinating little creatures are super expressive and wild, so keep in mind that petting them is not a good idea.
+If felt threatened, they can attack and become violent, give them some space, and take your pictures without disturbing them.